Imagine The Lives You’ll Impact …

 Pastors and Full-Time Church Workers

-We can help apprise your congregation and church leaders of this emphasis of volunteer service so they are less likely to insist you use vacation time during your camp stay.
+We can apprise your congregation and church leaders of your critical Bible camp volunteer service, so they are less likely to insist you use vacation time during your camp stay.

 Parents of Children Attending Camp